TikTok for business delivers plenty of opportunity for your small business to engage with new audiences in a different way.

 - New followers

 - Content performance

-- Website views from TikTok
+- Website views from TT

-- Leads from TikTok
+- Leads from TT

-Set Up Your TikTok Business Account
+First, Set Up Your TikTok Business Account

 You don’t have to be tech-savvy to use TikTok.
 The app is designed to be user-friendly and easy to navigate.

-You have to download the app to your phone and get your new account active using an email address and phone number, or log in with Facebook, Twitter or Google.
+Download the app to your phone and get your new account active using an email address and phone number, or log in with Facebook, Twitter or Google.